approvals/ApprovalTests.cpp/doc/TroubleshootingMisconfiguredMain.md

 This error usually indicates that a problem in your test program's `main()` means that ApprovalTests.cpp is not correctly set up for your test framework.

+The following resources should help:

+* The text in the error message above may be enough to get you going.
-* See [Getting Started - Creating your main()](/doc/GettingStarted.md#top) to find out what you need to do for your chosen est framework, or to select one, if you have not yet done so.
+* If not, see [Getting Started - Creating your main()](/doc/GettingStarted.md#top) to find out what you need to do for your chosen test framework, or to select one, if you have not yet done so.

 ### Check Google Test Framework